Skip to main content

 peer gateways.

-Some of network-specific parameters regarding the origin network may
+Some network-specific parameters regarding the origin network may be

-be relevant for a receiver gateways to evaluate its ability to
+relevant for a receiver gateway to evaluate its ability to process

 For example, the average duration of time of a lock to be held by a